fdanilogamu/fdanilogamu.github.io/docs/superna.md

 ## Impact on Company
 <br>
 Contributed to better organized and more maintainable documentation.
-There are 100+ articles up and live on their new public site.
+There are more than 100 articles up and live on their new public site.
 <br>

 ## Feedback/Recognition